kyan/kyan-slackbot/README.md

 ### Tests

-You can run the test suite using:
+You can run the test suite manually using:

 ```
 $ npm test